macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

 ### Comments

-Maybe it would be better to have 3 kinds of data -- immutable, mutable (truly) and unknown (mutable or not). `Object` would be for example unknown, because by itself it is not mutable but since it is not sealed we cannot guarantee what happens next.
+Maybe it would be better to have neutral as default when users does not give any mutability modifier? `Object` would be for example neutral, because by itself it is not mutable but since it is not sealed we cannot guarantee what happens next.
 This could lead to more intuitive code: